kostadindev/human-tools/README.md

 3. **Modify Workflow Dynamically:**
    - Switch to "Diagram" tab
-   - Remove Human node connection (delete edge)
+   - Remove Human node connection (delete edge by selecting it and pressing Delete)
    - Switch back to "Agent" tab
    - Now orchestrator can't access human - will only use AI agents
+   - Your changes are automatically saved!

+4. **Reset to Default:**
+   - If you want to start over, click "Reset Diagram" button in the diagram tab
+   - This restores the original: Orchestrator → Agent 1, Agent 2, Human

 ### Example Use Cases